ps173/blush-js/README.md

 Well whenever I started the project it was a fuss to start everything from scratch
 Initially I wanted to make only css but well then I thoughts let's do html too.

 (Also a side note : If you find this totally useless then it's totally fine.
-I mean I am learning to this was
+I mean I am learning and this was
 made out of personal interest only.)

 ## Installation